Are Facebook Ads or Google Ads Better for Dental & Ortho Practices?

 • Higher Costs: Google Ads generally have higher cost-per-click (CPC) compared to Facebook Ads, leading to increased costs.

 • Competitive: High competition for popular keywords (e.g., “Invisalign” and “dental implants”) can drive up costs and require higher bids.
-This is especially true as smaller practices are forced to compete with DSOs with bigger marketing budgets.
+This is especially true as smaller practices are forced to compete with DSOs and OSOs with bigger marketing budgets.

 • Complex Setup: Google Ads requires careful keyword research and management to avoid wasted ad spend and maximize ROI.
 In most cases, you’ll want to partner with a dental marketing agency that knows what they’re doing.